Prism-Network-io/prism-multi-reward-pool-contracts/README.md

 # Deflector Boosted Staking Pools

 This project is meant to implement a boost-able staking token pool that provides a percentage increase on deposits that consequently boost the rewards a user takes.
-Multiple seperate reward pools can be added to distribute tokens proportionally to stakers over a set time period.
+Multiple seperate reward pools can be added to distribute tokens proportionally to stakers over a set time period so that a single staked token can be used to farm multiple tokens at once.

 A library coded in JS is not necessary as the functions of the contracts are straightforward and should be easily interface-able via a common Ethereum library like `web3` or `ethers`, however, if you need assistance please reach out.
 The tests also exist that should give a good idea of how the contracts are meant to be used.